-Phyta is a coastal water seaweed cultivation initiative designed to provide materials to the growing biodegradable plastics industry.
+Phyta is a coastal water seaweed cultivation initiative designed to provide a sustainable ingredient for various consumer products.
 Simultaneously, commercial-scale seaweed cultivation could prove a powerful strategy for nutrient removal from the marine environment.
-By demonstrating the viability of seaweed cultivation in warm water conditions, Phyta will expand the range and improve the productivity of the aquaculture industry, provide new sources for alternative plastics production, and reduce pressures associated with traditional resource extraction.
+By demonstrating the viability of seaweed cultivation in warm water conditions, Phyta will expand the range and improve the productivity of the aquaculture industry, meet growing demand for environmentally responsible products, and reduce pressures associated with traditional resource extraction.

 Current forms of animal feed are grain-based and rely on toxic pesticides to be produced at demanded yield rates.
 As these harmful products accumulate, humans face greater risk of exposure to toxic chemicals and their associated unknown health impacts.
 In an effort to improve public health, seaweed could reduce environmental stress induced by agriculture while simultaneously improving food security.
 Additionally, some species of seaweed have recently been shown to reduce overall methane emissions from animals, which could further support global efforts to mitigate the effects of climate change.
 In Phase II, developing technology will allow us to isolate compounds necessary for alternative plastics production and sell the residual high-nutrient seaweed to livestock farmers to increase their product's value and sustainability.